 7.2.9.
-Changes of direction, elevation, and connections should be made in accordance with the required specifications.
+Changes in direction, elevation and connections should be made in accordance with the required specifications.

 7.2.10.
 It is required that where ever the trunking passes through firewall openings, an approved fire-stopping sealant compound shall be used.

 7.2.11.
-When installation of a cable is completed, covers should be fixed.
+When the installation cable tray is completed, covers should be fixed.
 Where trunking runs underground, Install trunking covers.
 The area should be open when debris falls.

 7.2.12.
 The cover of trunking should be accessible and removable through the front.

 7.2.13.
 Termination trunking runs shall be mechanically and electrically continuous throughout its length.

 7.2.14.
 Flanges shall be used to make connections to the boards.
 This is to allow full trunking capacity.